 The Ultimate Solution: The 12V DC Conversion

-To eliminate the inverter inefficiency, thousands of off-grid users have successfully modified their Starlink setups to run directly off their 12V DC battery banks.
+To eliminate the inverter inefficiency and the double conversion penalty, thousands of off-grid users have successfully modified their Starlink setups to run directly off their 12V DC battery banks.

-By bypassing the AC router and the inverter, you can reduce Starlink's power consumption by 20% to 30%, saving hundreds of Watt-hours per day.
+By bypassing the AC router and the inverter, you can reduce Starlink's total power footprint by 20% to 30%, saving hundreds of Watt-hours per day.

 How the 12V Conversion Works